 The idea of SuperMamas is based on mums helping other mums voluntarily.
 Of course you can refuse a to help for a pampering, for whatever reason, because life is unpredictable for us mums (too busy schedules, sick child, other appointments, vacation, etc…).
 However, if you have confirmed a visit but can not provide it, don’t forget to notify the BubbleMama at least one day in advance so she doesn’t end up without food at all! – and try to reschedule with her.

 I would like to share my experience as HelpingMama.
 How can I do this?

 We’re thrilled about that!
-Please talk about your experiences amongst your contacts (friends, family, colleagues, midwife etc…), share your story on our Facebook page and invite your contacts to like our page, talk about it on Twitter or any social media you are using.
+Please talk about your experiences amongst your contacts (friends, family, colleagues, midwife etc…), share your story on our official Facebook page (or in your local SuperMamas Facebook group) and invite your contacts to like our page, talk about it on Twitter or any social media you are using.
 Or write a comment on one of our blogs.
 We are always interested in hearing personal experiences, so please get in touch with us too.
 We might write a blog about it to encourage other women to sign up too.

 QUESTIONS FROM BUBBLEMAMAS

 “I am still pregnant, but my doctor prescribed mandatory bed rest to reduce risks.
 Can I also get some help from the SuperMamas?”

 Yes you can!
 For such critical situations we provide what we call a “pre-pampering”.
 You can select this option when you sign up as a BubbleMama.

 A belated pampering is reserved for the mums who just discovered the SuperMamas “a bit too late”.
 This means that they already gave birth but are still withing the first 3 months and need a little bit of help.